 - Midterms are not cumulative; the final is cumulative. - There will be topics covered in class that are not in the text/readings, and topics in the text/readings that are not covered in class.
 You will be responsible for both.
-That is, anything from class lecture and the text/readings can be tested on the exam. - Remember to bring a dark (#2) pencil and your UBC student ID to all exams! - Late arrival to exams: if you arrive to an exam late, you will still be allowed to write the exam provided that no other student has finished before your arrival. - There will be no makeup exams.
-If you miss an exam due to medical or compassionate reasons, please contact the instructor as soon as possible with verification of your circumstances (Dr's note, etc.).
-Your marks from the missed exam will be reweighted to the final exam. - You are strongly encouraged to review your exam(s) with your TA.
+That is, anything from class lecture and the text/readings can be tested on the exam. - Remember to bring a dark (#2) pencil and your UBC student ID to all exams! - Late arrival to exams: if you arrive to an exam late, you will still be allowed to write the exam provided that no other student has finished before your arrival.
+(UBC Policy) - You are strongly encouraged to review your exam(s) with your TA.
 Most requests for grade adjustments can be settled directly with your TA.
-In cases of a dispute that cannot be satisfactorily resolved, the instructor will render a decision after reviewing the exam and talking to both parties.
+If you still have a concern after speaking with the TA, please write a summary of your issue and send it to the instructor for evaluation.